CloudEngineHub/Magic-TryOn/README.md

 - ✅ Release the source code
 - ✅ Release the inference demo and pretrained weights
 - ✅ Release the customized try-on utilities
+- [  ] Update Gradio App.
 - [  ] Release the testing scripts
 - [  ] Release the training scripts
 - [  ] Release the second version of the pretrained model weights
-- [  ] Update Gradio App.
+- [  ] Release lightweight weights — complete a video try-on in just one minute

 ## 😍 Installation